Purpose and Scope

-As an institution within the System, NHTI hereby recognizes the dangers inherent in student hazing, condemns the practice and places students and staff on notice that hazing must be treated as a criminal offense and reported to the police, and will subject those who participate in it to college disciplinary procedures as well.
+NHTI as an institution within the Community College System of New Hampshire (CCSNH) and in accordance with CCSNH Policy 730.01 hereby recognizes the dangers inherent in student hazing, condemns the practice and places students and staff on notice that hazing must be treated as a criminal offense as per the State of New Hampshire Criminal Code Revised Statutes Annotated Section 631:7 – Student Hazing and reported to the police, and will subject those who participate in it to college disciplinary procedures as well.

 For the purpose of this policy, the following terms shall have the meanings ascribed to them below:

 Hazing means any act directed toward any full-time or part-time student, or any coercion or intimidation of a student to act, participate in, or submit to any act which is likely or would be reasonably perceived as likely to cause physical or psychological injury to any person and is a condition of initiation, admission, or continued membership in the college, or any fraternity, sorority, student organization or other college or college-affiliated or sanctioned organization.